 VA Streamline Rates

 Mortgage rates are incredibly low right now.
 What’s even better, VA loan rates are much lower than even “standard” rates published by Fannie Mae and Freddie Mac.
-According to a recent report by mortgage software company Ellie Mae, VA rates averaged 0.41% lower than conventional Fannie/Freddie rates.
+According to Ellie Mae’s January 2020 Origination Report, VA rates averaged 0.39% lower than conventional Fannie/Freddie rates in january 2020.

 That means VA loan holders have access to very low mortgage payments compared to those without a VA loan.
 Why are rates so low for VA?
 These loans are heavily backed by the federal government.
 Lenders view these loans as low risk, and pass the savings on to the borrower.